There is no definitive guide or set rules to ghostwriting. It depends on the ghost and the author how the relationship works and develops.

 Robert Harris

-The book is still your book because it contains your ideas, your content, your expertise and your IP.
+The book is still very much your book because it contains your ideas, your content, your expertise and your IP.
 Your name appears on the cover and you receive the considerable business benefits that being an author can bring.

 Ghostwriting in it’s purest sense is a collaboration where together, we create a book that neither of us could have written without the other.